TWINNING

 • Encourage conferences to help themselves rather than depending on others;

-• Create awareness of SSvP activities among the youth and business;
+• Create awareness of SSVP activities among the youth and business;

-• Create trust between business and SSvP conferences;
+• Create trust between business and SSVP conferences;

 • Ensure a structured approach to good works and financial control;